Revisiting U2’s Unfocused ‘How to Dismantle an Atomic Bomb’

 U2 took more than a few shots for their embrace of a corporation, but the gambit worked.
 "Vertigo" became a blockbuster single (and the name of the band's gargantuan 2005-06 tour) and How to Dismantle an Atomic Bomb was released to enormous sales, topping the charts in countries around the world – becoming one of the biggest-selling records of '04 and eventually moving more than 3 million copies.

 The album was an even bigger critical success for the band, who received some of the best reviews of their career and found their album on hordes of "best albums of the year" lists.
 In addition, How to Dismantle an Atomic Bomb achieved the rare feat of winning all nine Grammy Awards for which it was nominated in 2005 and 2006, including Album of the Year.

 Beyond big award wins and multi-platinum sales, U2 also made an impact on the 2008 U.S. presidential election.
 Then-Sen. Barack Obama chose the track "City of Blinding Lights" as the entrance theme for many of his campaign events, including his announcement to run for the office and his acceptance speech at the Democratic National Convention.
 In addition, U2 were invited to perform the song at Obama's inauguration concert.

 None of it ultimately stopped U2's ever-continuing search for all-out greatness, either.
-To paraphrase one of their old hits, they still haven't found what they're looking for.
+To quote one of their old hits, they still haven't found what they're looking for.